rickstaa/stable-learning-control/docs/source/dev/api/api.rst

 ===============

-All Python modules, classes, scripts, utilities and functions of the MLC package will be documented here.
+All Python modules, classes, scripts, utilities and functions of the BLC package will be documented here.

-MLC modules
+BLC modules
 -----------

 .. autosummary::